QuantaAlpha: An Evolutionary Framework for LLM-Driven Alpha Mining

 \section{Method}

-As illustrated in Figure~\ref{fig:overview}, our approach treats alpha mining as an agentic research workflow rather than a one-shot factor construction procedure.
-Given market context and user-provided seeds, a multi-agent system produces a complete mining trajectory that records hypothesis generation, controllable factor construction, code implementation, and backtesting-based evaluation.
-We first describe the end-to-end mining workflow that instantiates and evaluates a single trajectory (Section~\ref{sec:4.1}).
-Building on these evaluated trajectories, we then introduce an evolutionary optimization scheme that iteratively improves mining quality via a self-evolution process (Section~\ref{sec:4.2}).
+As illustrated in Figure~\ref{fig:overview}, our approach treats alpha mining as an agentic workflow rather than one-shot factor construction.
+Given market context and user-provided seeds, a multi-agent system produces a mining trajectory including hypothesis generation, factor construction, implementation, and backtesting evaluation.
+We first describe the trajectory generation workflow (Section~\ref{sec:4.1}), and then introduce a self-evolution scheme that iteratively improves mining quality (Section~\ref{sec:4.2}).